-KCNSC NM has only batch discharge of industrial wastewater from any of its facilities.
-KCNSC NM is not required by the Albuquerque/Bernalillo County Water Utility Authority (A/BCWUA) to obtain a wastewater discharge permit.
-A/BCWUA is the authority having jurisdiction (AHJ) over the local Publicly Owned Treatment Works, sanitary sewer system and potable water system that serves the City of Albuquerque and urbanized areas of Bernalillo County.
+KCNSC NMO has only batch discharge of industrial wastewater from any of its facilities.
+KCNSC NMO is not required by the Albuquerque/Bernalillo County Water Utility Authority (A/BCWUA) to obtain a wastewater discharge permit.
+A/BCWUA is the authority having jurisdiction over the local POTW, sanitary sewer system and potable water system that serves the City of Albuquerque and urbanized areas of Bernalillo County.

-A No Exposure Certification for Exclusion from NPDES Storm Water Permitting has been submitted to EPA Region VI for the Craddock A, B, and C facilities.
+A No Exposure Certification for Exclusion from NPDES Storm Water Permitting has been submitted to EPA Region VI for the Craddock campus facilities.
 The Air Park Facility is not subject to stormwater regulations.
 The Mobile Electronic Maintenance Facility and Depot Facility located at KAFB fall under KAFB's stormwater permit.
-There was no stormwater-related regulatory inspections performed at the Alamo, Craddock A, B, and C facilities by the City of Albuquerque in CY2020.
+There were no stormwater-related regulatory inspections performed at the Alamo, Craddock campus facilities by the City of Albuquerque in CY2021.